alex-shpak/hugo-book/README.md

 ## Blog

-Simple blog supported for section `posts`.
+A simple blog is supported in the section `posts`.
-Blog is not primary use case so book theme so it has only minimal features
+A blog is not the primary usecase of this theme, so it has only minimal features.

 ## Configuration

 ### Site Configuration

-There are few configuration options you can add to your `config.toml` file.
+There are a few configuration options that you can add to your `config.toml` file.
-You can also see `yaml` example [here](https://github.com/alex-shpak/hugo-book/blob/master/exampleSite/config.yaml).
+You can also see the `yaml` example [here](https://github.com/alex-shpak/hugo-book/blob/master/exampleSite/config.yaml).

 ```toml
 # (Optional) Set Google Analytics if you use it to track your website.